tlienart/Franklin.jl/docs/code/index.md

 \output{scripts/script1.jl}
 ```

-This will insert the content of the file `/assets/scripts/script1.out` into a non-highlighted code-block.
+This will insert the content of the file `/assets/scripts/script1.out` into a non-highlighted code block.

 ### Plot output